austinlouden/talks/how-to-learn-foreign-language/slides.md

 Note: Memrise has a really polished mobile app and courses made by professionals.
 All their cards have audio (and most other deck have audio as well)

+TRANSITION: that covers it for SRSs, now I can go through tools that I've found particularly useful for certain parts of language learning.

 !!!